In This Article

-After finally clearing my skin of acne (thanks to ditching skimmed milk), I realised I wanted to try to get the best complexion of my life.
-I wanted a treatment that would minimise fine lines and pores, plump the skin, fade pigmentation and soften fine lines.
-All signs pointed to the derma-roller, a form of collagen induction therapy.
+After finally clearing my skin of acne (thanks to ditching skimmed milk), I realized I wanted to try to get the best complexion of my life.
+I wanted a treatment that would minimize fine lines and pores, plump the skin, fade pigmentation and soften fine lines.
+All signs pointed to the dermaroller, a form of collagen induction therapy.
 It’s a handheld device that resembles a mini concrete roller with needles sticking out of it.
 To say it wouldn’t look out of place in a torture scene played out on Game of Thrones is about right.
 But had I read past the skin-boosting promises?
 No, I hadn’t.
 I had no idea what I was in for when I visited David Jack, MD, a London-based cosmetic doctor, on Harley Street to try it out for myself.
 Read on for my honest experience with dermarolling.

 “Let’s do the interview first because this is going to hurt,” Jack said shortly after I had sat down in his Harley Street office.